rclone/rclone/docs/content/sftp.md

 how quoting and escaping of file paths used as command-line arguments are performed, configuring the wrong shell type may leave you exposed to command injection exploits.
-Make sure to confirm the auto-detected shell type, or explicitely set the shell type you know is correct, or disable shell access until you know.
+Make sure to confirm the auto-detected shell type, or explicitly set the shell type you know is correct, or disable shell access until you know.

 ### Checksum